 Baroness Helena Kennedy

-Executive Director, International Bar Association Human Rights Institute
+QC, Executive Director, IBA Human Rights Institute

 Joel Martin